 - Sea Area A1: the area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC (Digital Selective Calling) alerting is available;

 - Sea Area A2: the area, excluding Sea Area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available;

 - Sea Area A3: the area, excluding Sea Areas A1 and A2, within the coverage of an approved satellite constellation in which continuous alerting is available; and

 - Sea Area A4: an area outside sea areas A1, A2 and A3.

-In practical terms, this means that ships operating exclusively within about 35 nautical miles from the shore may be able to carry only equipment for VHF-DSC communications; those which go beyond this distance, up to about 150 to 400 nautical miles from shore, should carry both VHF-DSC and MF-DSC equipment; while those operating further from the shore but within the footprints of an approved satellite service should additionally carry approved satellite terminal(s).
-Previously and until approved Iridium terminals are available, this has meant that only Inmarsat connected vessels met this requirement.
+In practical terms, this means that ships operating exclusively within about 35 n-miles from the shore may need to carry only equipment for VHF-DSC communications; those which go beyond this distance, up to about 150 to 400 nautical miles from shore, should carry both VHF-DSC and MF-DSC equipment; while those operating further from the shore but within the footprints of an approved satellite service should additionally carry approved satellite terminal(s).
+Previously, and until approved Iridium terminals are available, this has meant that only Inmarsat Connected vessels met this requirement.

 In the early days of GMDSS, Inmarsat C was the preferred option and minimum requirement where satellite services were mandated.
 The larger Inmarsat A and B systems were also approved but these were quite expensive and considered as ‘overkill’ by many shipowners.